lbryio/lbry.com/content/news/25-huemer-joins-lbry-ethical-advisor.md

 Huemer is a rising star in the world of ethical philosophy, with several books to his name and a [hit TED talk](https://www.youtube.com/watch?v=4JYL5VUe5NQ).

-Huemer is professor of ethics at the University of Colorado with a focus on ethical intuitionism.
+Huemer is a professor of ethics at the University of Colorado with a focus on ethical intuitionism.
 He’s written on a wide range of subjects including philosophical skepticism, the problem of induction, ethical intuitionism, moral realism, free will, and deontological ethics.

 In addition to his clear expertise in putting big words together to sound important, we believe that this background will enable Prof. Huemer to ensure that LBRY does the right things for the right reasons, as we endeavor to develop the first decentralized, open-source, encrypted content distribution network.